 Research Opportunities for Undergraduates:

 - Paid Research Assistant Positions: Search the Jobs Database for these paid positions.
-Since not all faculty members or departments use the SEO Jobs Database to post positions, you may want to visit individual academic department websites to see if positions are posted there or contact a faculty member directly.
+Though we try to streamline, not all faculty members or departments use the SEO Jobs Database to post positions, so you may want to visit individual academic department websites to see if positions are posted there or contact a faculty member directly.

 - Independent Research: Pursue an independent research project with a Harvard faculty member as a research mentor and apply for funding to support your endeavors.
 Visit the Office of Undergraduate Research and Fellowships for more information and consult the Funding Database to learn of specific grants.